 8.4 Cancellation of workshops:

-Where a corporate workshop is cancelled by the client and not rescheduled within a reasonable period as agreed by both parties, the following charges will be incurred:
+Where a workshop is cancelled by the client and not rescheduled within a reasonable period as agreed by both parties, the following charges will be incurred:

 - Where a workshop is cancelled with greater than 5 working days’ notice: